 Ľubica Reváková, UX Košice

 “Community Bootcamp has brought communication to the forefront.
-I now realise how important it is to communicate with each other and through social networks.
+I now realize how important it is to communicate with each other and through social networks.
 It also opened up my horizons about the projects and grants we can receive”.

 Peter Janov, Coworking